Find out how to become a pension scheme administrator.

 - a contact email address and telephone number

 How you’ll register as a scheme administrator will depend on the scheme’s Pension Scheme Tax Reference (PSTR) number that you will administer.
-It will be 10 digits and, as long as you’re only registering as administrator for one scheme:
+It will be 10 characters, 8 digits followed by two letters.

-- if it starts with a 0, you’ll need to contact Pension Schemes Services, who will give you log in details and information on how to complete your scheme administrator registration
+If your PSTR starts with a 0, you’ll need to contact Pension Schemes Services, who will give you log in details and information on how to complete your scheme administrator registration.

-Where you’re registering in relation to multiple schemes, and they have a mixture of these two types of PSTR numbers, you’ll need to contact Pension Schemes Services.
+Where you’re registering in relation to multiple schemes, and you have a mixture of both of these options, you’ll need to contact Pension Schemes Services.

 If you want to declare yourself as a scheme administrator for retirement annuity contract or a deferred annuity contract, you must not register online.